Seanime Logo

 Run multiple instances

-Running multiple instances of Seanime is as simple as running the binary with a different data directory.
+Running multiple instances of Seanime is as simple as launching the executable with a different data directory.
+You can do this by setting the SEANIME_DATA_DIR environment variable or using the --datadir flag.

 # Run a second instance